WordPress SEO for Images: 6 Tactics to Optimize Photos

 But simply put, your alt text should describe what is in the image so both search engines and people can make sense of it.

 6. Make Changes When You Change Your SEO Strategy

 If your organization decides to revamp its SEO strategy, don’t forget that updating images must be part of the process.

 Go back and change the ALT tags, and consider uploading newly renamed files as well.

-While Google doesn’t disclose the weight images have on search results, I do know traffic from Google Image searches resulted in about 15 to 20 percent of the traffic on my website.
+While Google doesn’t disclose the weight images have on search results, I know traffic from Google Image searches resulted in about 15 to 20 percent of the traffic on my personal website.